 In Finland, Salli manufactures ergonomic furniture such as saddle chairs and height-adjustable tables which improve the sitting posture.
 As the name suggests, the saddle chair mimics how one would sit in a saddle on horseback, enhancing the lower back’s position.
 I use their Salli SwingFit and Salli Office products.
 Additionally, it is good to have a floor protector under the chair to avoid damaging the floor.

 The computer should be quiet, responsive, and performant.
 A noisy machine is irritating and has a substantial negative impact on productivity.
 Since the fans and hard drives generate most of the computer noise, we should minimize their noise by choosing quiet components.
 Selecting the right casing also reduces noise.
 We can improve responsiveness by installing the operating system and software on a solid-state drive and choosing fast random-access memory and a high-performance central processing unit.
 We should select a graphics card that supports multiple monitors and performs well for scientific computing.

-My desktop computer consists of the following parts.
+My desktop computer consists of the following components.